No prom? No problem: Raleigh 7-year-old holds special event for his nanny

 RALEIGH, N.C.
-(WTVD) -- Seven-year-old Curtis Rodgers is quickly becoming Raleigh's biggest prom king.
+(WTVD) -- Seven-year-old Curtis Rogers is quickly becoming Raleigh's biggest prom king.

 "I planned it out because Rachel probably wanted to see me a lot," Curtis said.
 "She also is one of the best people I've known."